Treaty of Breslau: Background

 Secret peace negotiations had been carried on since fall 1741, yet still Frederick invaded Bohemia and defeated the Austrian troops at the Battle of Chotusitz on 17 May 1742.
 By the agency of John Carmichael, 3rd Earl of Hyndford (mocked as Hundsfott, "scoundrel" by Frederick), envoy of the British, which was eager to prevent further war in Europe, a peace was concluded.

 Content

 Based on the terms of the treaty, Maria Theresa ceded most of the Silesian duchies to Prussia except for the Duchy of Teschen, the districts of Troppau and Krnov south of the Opava river as well as the southern part of the Duchy of Nysa, that were all to become the province of Austrian Silesia.
 Furthermore, Frederick annexed the Bohemian County of Kladsko.

 Despite the popular name of the treaty, it was actually signed in Berlin.
 This treaty, along with the Treaty of Berlin signed on 28 July 1742, officially ended the First Silesian War.
-Except for the partition of Cieszyn Silesia and the incorporation of the Hlučín Region in 1920, the 1742 demarcation line today still determines the border of the Czech Republic with Poland.
+Except for the partition of Cieszyn Silesia and the incorporation of the Hlučín Region in 1920, and a few minor boundary adjustments, the 1742 demarcation line today still determines the border of the Czech Republic with Poland.